UKERN-Developers/UKERN-Release/docs/Readme.md

 Therefore I came up with the following problem:

-- --Developer License holders of Apple are able to sign and distribute libraries and apps through websites using the iTunes services protocol to install them
+- Developer License holders of Apple are able to sign and distribute libraries and apps through websites using the iTunes services protocol to install them
-- --SSL encryption on the host is required for distribution
+- SSL encryption on the host is required for distribution
-- --An application from the same developer with the same bundle ID as an installed Application from the same developer is updated rather than installed over, which leaves the previous user data there.
+- An application from the same developer with the same bundle ID as an installed Application from the same developer is updated rather than installed over, which leaves the previous user data there.
-- --You cannot launch code signed libraries from within the documents directory or temporary directory of the sandbox, the libraries need to be in the same directory as the App container which is marked as non-writable after installation.
+- You cannot launch code signed libraries from within the documents directory or temporary directory of the sandbox, the libraries need to be in the same directory as the App container which is marked as non-writable after installation.

 The solution for this is as following:

-- --License holders of Apple Inc. can install their exported signing certificate bundle and private key into the UKERN application.
+- License holders of Apple Inc. can install their exported signing certificate bundle and private key into the UKERN application.
-- --UKERN integrates an Webserver with SSL support and the user is asked and required to install a self-signed SSL certificate, this is to match the requirement of having an SSL encryption for installing code signed web distributed apps
+- UKERN integrates an Webserver with SSL support and the user is asked and required to install a self-signed SSL certificate, this is to match the requirement of having an SSL encryption for installing code signed web distributed apps
-- --UKERN contains a writeable copy of itself in the documents directory of the app, this copy is downloaded directly from GitHub releases so that always the latest version will be used.
+- UKERN contains a writeable copy of itself in the documents directory of the app, this copy is downloaded directly from GitHub releases so that always the latest version will be used.
 The application will be (gpg, **NOT** code signed) signed by me, [s.voigtlander@jailed.ml](mailto:s.voigtlander@jailed.ml) , to verify the integrity of the download.
-- --New modules can be downloaded into the documents directory of UKERN&#39;s app bundle.
+- New modules can be downloaded into the documents directory of UKERN&#39;s app bundle.
-- --A new build of UKERN with the same bundle ID is made with the dynamic libraries signed into the new application that is in the documents directory.
+- A new build of UKERN with the same bundle ID is made with the dynamic libraries signed into the new application that is in the documents directory.
 This is distributed over the local webserver with ssl and UKERN will request the user to install the new application.
-- --The new UKERN application is installed over the old UKERN application and the user now has UKERN with the old user data still intact and the new modules installed.
+- The new UKERN application is installed over the old UKERN application and the user now has UKERN with the old user data still intact and the new modules installed.

 # The logic